We are open! Book an appointment.

-However, we are also taking limited in-person appointments following all the appropriate safety protocols.
-If you book one, please wear a mask at all times, maintain a physical distance of at least 6 feet, and bring or send your Writing Associate an electronic copy of any work you would like to discuss.
+We are once again taking in-person appointments, but following all the appropriate safety protocols.
+If you book one or just come for a walk-in, please wear a mask at all times, maintain a physical distance of at least 6 feet, and send your Writing Associate an electronic copy of any work you would like to discuss.

 The Writing Center